On-camera ORTF stereo microphone – the “Aurochs*

 The set is designed to be flexible, convenient to use and most important: silent.
 When you record sound on-camera, the whole setup including the operator should be as quiet as possible.

-The solution was to use of rubber washers for every mounting point.
+The solution was to use rubber washers for every mounting point.
 I didn't find a manufacturer with all the measures I wanted, so I decided to punch them out by hand from industry quality rubber sheets.

 Included in the set you find mounting options for every standard connector and some extra washers for replacement and optimizing your camera rig.
 There are adapters and extensions for 1/4", 3/8" (which includes ARRI-Locating Pins), a cold shoe adapter and a mini ballhead.
 Without camera cage you can mount the mic to the hot shoe.
 If you use a cage you can mount it where ever it suits you best.